rstms/ezpasslookup/README.md

 Build and Deploy
 ----------------
-This command will download dependencies, build, and deploy the lambda function:
+These commands will download dependencies, build, and deploy the lambda function:
 ```
-make deploy
+make
+lambda build
+lambda deploy_s3
 ```

 Author Contact